 '''

-if boolean_expression then

-sequence_of_Maple_commands

 elif boolean expression then

 sequence_of_Maple_commands

 else

 sequence_of_Maple_commands

-fi
+end if

 '''

 There can be as many elif/then clauses as needed.
 However, the elif/then part and the else part of the conditional statement are optional.
 So we also have the following two simpler forms of the conditional statement.